 Postpartum depression (PPD) can last for several months.
 You can recover faster by getting help as soon as possible.
 Relief from PPD is possible with the right interventions.

-If pregnancy is an emotional roller coaster, then the postpartum period is an emotional tornado, often full of more mood swings, crying jags, and irritability.
-Not only does giving birth cause your body to go through some wild hormonal adjustments, but you also have a whole new human living in your house.
+If pregnancy is an emotional roller coaster, then the postpartum period is an emotional tornado, often full of mood swings, crying jags, and irritability.
+Not only does giving birth cause your body to go through some major hormonal adjustments, but you also have a whole new human living in your house.

 Here’s everything you need to know about how long PPD lasts — and what you can do to feel better faster.

 PPD is a form of clinical depression that begins after the birth of a baby.